DFFlanders/cloud-app-labs/README.md

  - What you'll learn in this lab: which buttons on the OpenStack dashboard (Horizon) align with which OpenStack project (Nova, Neutron, Cinder, Swift, Glance, etc).
  - Skill level = n00b (easy), understand SSH keys and basics of launching VMs using the dashboard GUI.
- - Stacker can score = +1 point for completing this lab.
+ - Stackers can score = +1 point for completing this lab.

   --> [Get start on this CloudAppLab now](/StackTour.md)

-# Cloud App Lab no.2 - [StackEntrance: having an entrace to all OpenStack public clouds worldwide](/StackerEntrance.md)
+# Cloud App Lab no.2 - [StackEntrance: having your own personal entrace to all OpenStack public clouds worldwide](/StackerEntrance.md)
 About this lab:
- - What you'll learn in this lab: how to configure your code so that you don't have to use the dashboard, but can instead use simple python scripts to get access to Datacenters powered by OpenStack worldwide (os-cloud-config.py)  Yes that's right one simple file is all you need to access hundreds of clouds (clouds.yaml)
+ - What you'll learn in this lab: how to configure your code so that you don't have to use the dashboard; instead, use simple python scripts to get access to datacenters (powered by OpenStack worldwide).
+Yes that's right, one simple file is all you need to access hundreds of clouds (clouds.yaml via lib os-cloud-config.py)
  - Lab level: intermediate, need to understand basic authentication via command line, use of yaml as a simple structured document for storring login details.
- - Stacker can score: +3 points for completing this lab.
+ - Stackers can score: +3 points for completing this lab.

   --> [Get started on this CloudAppLab now!](/StackEntrance.md)